julclunis/SAM/README.md

 SAM Utility Tool
 =================

+This is the Beginning of the SAMM documentation

 =Purpose

 The purpose of this project is to create a prototype for semantic extracting concepts from text file,